 Visiting medical students interested in completing a fourth-year elective with the Department of Ophthalmology and Visual Sciences (DOVS) are encouraged to apply.
-The rotations occur during August and September of the 4th year.
+The rotations occur June through October of the 4th year.
 These rotations are 4 weeks in length and are competitively approved.
 The rotations are supervised by Dr. Daniel Knoch.

 Interested students should submit the following documents to the DOVS Education unit via firstname.lastname@example.org:

 - Letter of Intent (300 words or less outlining why you want to do a rotation with us and your goals of the rotation)

 - Medical School Transcripts

 - Current CV